The state of California is not only unique in its own way but also beautiful and majestic from its Pacific coastline to the dry desert land.

 Source: Condensed version of the National Survey on Drug Use and Health, 2004 and 2005, from SAMHSA, Office of Applied Studies.

-Current statistical data depicts that adults ages 18-25 in California are in a specific need for drug and alcohol detox treatments and are not getting the help they need.
+Current statistical data depicts that adults ages 18-25 in California are in specific need of drug and alcohol detox treatments and are not getting the help they need.
 If you or someone you know has a drug or alcohol addiction problem, there is an answer for you.
 Call David Dardashti about the Ibogaine therapy detox center at 1-888-462-1164 and feel free to ask any questions you may have about Ibogaine treatment and how it can help put you back on the road to sobriety.
 Customer service representatives are available to answer your call 24 hours a day, 7 days a week.